banjocat/shorturl/README.rst

 wesley
 =======
 wesley is the redirector in nodejs.
-It reads from redis
+It reads from redis.